Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/meetings/DoD-DoR.md

 - **Estimation and Sizing:** The story should be appropriately estimated and sized, allowing the team to understand the effort and time required for its completion.

+- **Review and Approval:** The work should undergo a review process and receive approval from the relevant stakeholders or team members before being considered ready.

 # Definition of Done (DoD)

 The Definition of Done (DoD) represents the criteria that must be fulfilled for a user story to be considered complete and ready for deployment.